freelancermahabubs/freelancermahabubs/README.md

 📩 Let’s connect and build what’s next.

-- 🌱 I’m currently learning GO and C#
+- 🌱 I’m currently learning Go and C#
 - 💬 Ask me about **Web Solutions**
 - 👯 I’m looking to collaborate on [Technogenix Solutions](technogenixsolutions.com)
 - 📫 How to reach me: info.mahabubalom23@gmail.com